Everything You Need to Know About how to tell if a wall is insulated

 Anggu spray glue is a product with high cost performance and a wide application range.
 It is mainly used for home construction, engineering construction, and various construction defect repair places.
 This product is low odor, no formaldehyde, spray-convenient glue, table drying speed, long bonding time, no chalking.

-This product has passed the national GB33372-2020 standard and GB18583-2008 standard.
-(The product is a yellow liquid.)
+This product has passed the EU REACH non-toxic standard and ROHS non-toxic standard.
+(This product is a yellow liquid).

 Leave a message